VenalityXT/SentinelNet/docs/sentinelnet_overview.md

     G3@{ shape: rect}
 ```

-Each packet is inspected independently.
-If a policy condition is met, an alert is generated and immediately logged.
+Each packet is processed independently.
+When a policy condition is met, an alert is generated and logged immediately.

 ---